Dairus01/StaySafe-NG/README.md

 # StaySafe NG | AI Security Intelligence Platform

-StaySafe NG is a cutting-edge, open-source security intelligence platform designed to provide real-time situational awareness for residents and travelers in Nigeria.
+StaySafe NG is a cutting-edge, open-source security intelligence AI  powered platform designed to provide real-time situational awareness for residents and travelers in Nigeria.
 By leveraging **Google's Gemini AI**, the platform aggregates, validates, and visualizes security data to help users make informed decisions about their safety.

 ##  Overview